koretniuk/Data-Science-Projects/README.md

 # Data-Science-Projects
-The repository to include data science projects
+Welcome to the repository.
+I will use to store the data science projects.
+I will include the datasets when available by original license, otherwise the download link will be provided.